wingc34/mini-commerce/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about this project, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.

-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 - [Trpc](https://trpc.io/docs/getting-started) - End-to-end typesafe APIs